Cray-HPE/docs-csm/operations/firmware/FAS_Filters.md

 It also determines whether or not to override an operation that would normally not be executed if there is no way to return the component name (xname)/target to the previous firmware version.
 This happens if an image does not exist in the image repository.

-These filters are then applied; and then `command` parameter applies settings for the overall action.
+These filters are then applied; and then the `command` parameter applies settings for the overall action.
 The swagger file is a great reference.

 #### `command` Parameters